 While nobody plans to be caught up in a terrorist attack, the danger is always present.
 By preparing for the worst prior to departure, everyone can make sure they stay safe in the worst scenarios.
 In the event of a terrorist attack, experts from Britain's National Counter Terrorism Security Office (NCTSO) and the U.S. Federal Bureau of Investigation (FBI) remind travelers to run, hide, fight, and tell.

 Run: Escape the Danger in Front of You

 In the first moments of a terrorist attack, mass panic and confusion can quickly take hold.
 This time is critical to determine their best opportunity to stay safe, and whether or not running is an option.

 Experts in personal safety recommend assessing the situation as it happens.
 Michael Wallace, director of homeland security studies at Tulane University, recommends finding all the exits when entering a new space, like movie theaters.
 Knowing where the exits are can set a plan before a terrorist attack begins.

 If an attack happens, the FBI recommends immediately moving for the exits and encouraging others to move with them.
 Being held back by another person who doesn't want to move could leave travelers exposed to unnecessary danger.

 The NCTSO warns travelers should only attempt to run in a terrorist attack if there is a safe option, and if individuals can get there without exposure to even greater danger.
 If it is impossible to run without becoming a moving target, the next option is to hide and prepare to fight.

-Hide and Fight: Shelter in Place Until the Danger Passes, and Fight if Necessary to Survive
+Hide and Fight: Shelter in Place and Fight If Necessary